-UV or skylight filter to fit lens - only if your camera has a non-retractable lens get a UV or skylight filter to fit lens NOT THE LENS FOCAL LENGTH: A UV filter is used to protect your lens.
+UV or skylight filter to fit lens - only if your camera has a non-retractable lens get a UV or skylight filter to fit the diameter of the lens NOT THE LENS FOCAL LENGTH: A UV filter is used to protect your lens.
 It's a lot less expensive to crack or scratch a filter than a lens.